perima/12-factor-dotnet-core-workshop/src/{{cookiecutter.project_name}}/labguide/labguide.md

       }
       ```

-      You need to replace the `TODO` section with `callback( new errorInsufficientCredit(responseMessage));` to direct the state machine to be able to handle the error condition for *InsufficientCredit*.
+      You need to replace the `TODO` section with `throw new InsufficientCreditError(message);` to direct the state machine to be able to handle the error condition for *InsufficientCredit*.
 Note that the `errorInsufficientCredit` object is constructed with a string parameter that is used as a message or reason for the error being returned.
-Be sure to implement the correct error callback based on the conditions as stated in the source code `TODO` sections, otherwise the state machine logic will not make sense later.
+Be sure to implement the correct error names based on the conditions as stated in the source code `TODO` sections, otherwise the state machine logic will not make sense later.

-      **Note:** If you get stuck and want to skip coding this function by hand, you will find a finished version of the full file at **Process/PlateDetected/index.full.js**.
-To use it, simply replace the contents of **Process/PlateDetected/index.js** with the contents of **Process/PlateDetected/index.full.js**.
-You can also use **Process/PlateDetected/index.full.js** as inspiration if you get stuck.
+      **Note:** If you get stuck and want to skip coding this function by hand, you will find a finished version of the full file at **Process/PlateDetected/Function.full**.
+To use it, simply replace the contents of **Process/PlateDetected/Function.cs** with the contents of **Process/PlateDetected/Function.full**.
+You can also use **Process/PlateDetected/Function.full** as inspiration if you get stuck.

-85. After making all the changes, save the **repos/Process/PlateDetected/index.js** file in the AWS Cloud9 IDE.
+85. After making all the changes, save the **repos/Process/PlateDetected/Function.cs** file in the AWS Cloud9 IDE.

 #### Deploy the changes using CI/CD